-The Representative Director & President of the Company formulates his/her own succession plan to appoint the most suitable person as CEO who can strive to promote sustainable growth of the entire Group and enhance its corporate value over the mid- to long-term, in response to the business environment and management issues surrounding the Group.
-The succession plan itself is not reported to the Board of Directors, nor is it resolved for approval by the Board, however, Representative Director & President explains to the Nomination and Remuneration Committee in advance that the person who will be nominated as a candidate for an officer (including a candidate for CEO) conforms to the succession plan and the criteria for nominating candidates for officers, prior to presenting to the Board of Directors the proposal to nominate such candidate.
-The candidates for officers are determined by the resolution of the Board of Directors, taking into consideration opinions and advice of the Nomination and Remuneration Committee.
+The Nomination and Remuneration Committee formulates a succession plan to appoint the most suitable person as Representative Director who can strive to promote sustainable growth of the entire Group and enhance its corporate value over the mid- to long-term, in response to the business environment and management issues surrounding the Group.
+The succession plan is reported to the Board of Directors.
+As for the succession plan, the Nomination and Remuneration Committee shall be proactively involved in and appropriately supervise throughout the whole process under the plan, and the President and Representative Director shall be determined by a resolution of the Board of Directors based on the results of the evaluation by the Nomination and Remuneration Committee..
 In this way, transparency and objectivity are ensured in executive appointments to nominate successors to top management.